 The 16 MW Sechelt Creek Hydro Facility located near Sechelt, BC commenced commercial operation in 1997.
-The electrical power generated by the facility is sold to BC Hydro under an EPA which expires on October 31, 2022.
+The electrical power generated by the facility is sold to BC Hydro under an EPA which expires in 2043, and remains subject to BCUC approval.